A Different Kind of Sailing Book

 - Observation – on a windy day, view the water or a race from a high vantage point

-- Solo practice – sail long close-hauled legs, very precisely on the wind, so that the jib is always just on the point of luffing.
+- Solo practice – sail long close-hauled legs, sailing very precisely “on the wind,” so that the jib or mainsail is always just on the point of luffing.
 This will force you to respond to each shift.
 Use a compass or a shore reference for more awareness.

 - Swap classes – find a class where boat speed is less of a factor in race performance (he suggests Laser, Sunfish, Firefly)

-- Paired practice – start on opposite tacks near each other.
+- Paired practice – start with a partner on opposite tacks near each other.
 Use shifts to gain advantage.
 Avoid covering or tacking on each other’s wind.

 - Post-race review – stretch your memory after a race and write down the factors, including wind shifts, that made a difference.